MicrosoftDocs/learn/learn-pr/student-evangelism/basic-python-nasa/includes/2-comments.md

 ## What are comments?

-In programming, comments are words in code that the computer will not read when running the code.
-This means that their sole purpose is to help out developers who are reading and writing code.
-They are great for explaining complex code to others, helping you remember what a certain part of your code does, and reminding you of what needs to be added to your code.
+In programming, comments are words that the computer will not read when running the code.
+Their sole purpose is to help developers who are reading and writing code.
+Comments are great for explaining complex code to others, helping you remember what a certain part of your code does, and reminding you of what needs to be added to your code.

 ## How to use comments